evergreen-ci/evergreen/docs/Project-Configuration/Parameterized-Builds.md

 #### Command Line Usage

 When creating a patch, use `--param KEY=VALUE` to define each parameter.
 These will override parameter defaults and project variables, if they exist for the key.
-Note that the `=` character is not acceptable in a parameter key or value.
+Note that the `=` character is not acceptable in a parameter key or value. **Reminder that this should not be used to pass secrets, since these values are not private.**

 If the user doesn't currently have parameter defaults (and hasn't included `--yes` to skip prompts), they will receive a prompt to add defaults to their local configuration.
 Defaults are added to the local configuration as a mapping: